-SABR requires careful planning and preparation.
-You will need to have a further scan done to plan your treatment appropriately.
-This will be a planning CT scan with contrast (dye) which is done within the Radiotherapy Department.
-The contrast may be injected, drank, or both.
+SABR using CyberKnife or the linear accelerator radiotherapy machine requires careful planning and preparation.
+You will need to have some further scans done in order to plan your treatment appropriately.
+This will include a planning CT scan with contrast (dye) which is done within the Radiotherapy Department.
+This contrast may be injected, drank, or both.
 Expect to be in department for at least an hour for the planning scan.
-The scan that is undertaken to plan your radiotherapy is solely aimed to give enough information to plan the radiotherapy accurately.
-The scan is not diagnostic and therefore does not give sufficient information to assess the status of your cancer or any other abnormalities.
+The scans which are undertaken to plan your radiotherapy are solely aimed to give enough information to plan the radiotherapy accurately.
+These scans are not diagnostic and therefore do not give sufficient information to assess the status of your cancer or any other abnormalities.
 The planning scan will be performed with you lay in the position you will be treated.